The Position Bargaining Unit: Local 1 - Family and Children's Services Unit

 and submit the information as indicated on the job announcement by the final filing date.

-If you have any questions regarding this position, please contact Community Services Bureau directly at 925-608-5020.CONVICTION HISTORY
+If you have any questions regarding this position, please contact Community Services Bureau directly at 925-608-5020.COVID-19 VACCINE REQUIREMENTS

 After you receive a conditional job offer, you will be fingerprinted, and your fingerprints will be sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction conflicts with the specific duties and responsibilities of the job for which you have received a conditional job offer.
 If a conflict exists, you will be asked to present any evidence of rehabilitation that may mitigate the conflict, except when federal or state regulations bar employment in specific circumstances.
 Having a conviction history does not automatically preclude you from a job with Contra Costa County.
 If you accept a conditional job offer, the Human Resources department will contact you to schedule a fingerprinting appointment.
 DISASTER SERVICE WORKER